 Non-Academic Requirements

 The MSU CVM Admissions Committee considers non-academic qualities in the initial review of applications to select candidates for interviews.
 The committee seeks to admit students who will succeed not only in the classroom, but also in clinical and research settings, and ultimately, in the profession.
 Letters of recommendation and veterinary experience are both required components of the MSU CVM admissions process.
-Other experiences that are reviewed and evaluated by the admissions committee include animal and research experience, extracurriculars, community service, employment history, leadership, awards, and achievements.
+Other experiences such as animal and research experience, extracurriculars, community service, employment, and leadership are reviewed and evaluated by the admissions committee, though not required.
+Awards, achievements, honors, and certifications are also reviewed by the committee and should be included.

 Letters of Recommendation